Approximate Bregman Proximal Gradient Algorithm for Relatively Smooth Nonconvex Optimization: Numerical Experiments

 which is continuous with $p > 1$.
 We also have $\nabla^2 f(\bm{x}) = (p-1)\sum_{i=1}^m|\bm{a}_i^{\mathsf{T}}\bm{x} - b_i|^{p-2}\bm{a}_i\bm{a}_i^{\mathsf{T}}$.
 Using $\phi = f + \frac{1}{2}\|\cdot\|^2$, the pair $(f, \phi)$ is 1-smad and $\nabla^2\phi$ is nonsingular.
 Moreover, ABPG is equivalent to RN in this case.
 We compare ABPG (RN) with PG and PGL.

-We generated the ground truth $\bx^*$ from i.i.d.
-Gaussian distribution, which has $10\%$ nonzero elements and the initial point $\bx^0$ by using the Wirtinger flow initialization~\cite{Candes2015-sd}.
-For $(n,m) = (200, 500)$ and $ p = 1.1$, Figure~\ref{fig:lp-loss} shows that the objective function values $\Psi(\bx^k)$ and the accuracy $\|\bx^k - \bx^*\|$ for~\eqref{prob:lp-loss} at each iteration on a logarithmic scale.
-In this case, PG did not decrease the objective function value (Figure~\ref{fig:lp-loss-obj}).
+We generated the ground truth $\x^*$ from i.i.d.
+Gaussian distribution, which has $10\%$ nonzero elements and the initial point $\x^0$ by using the Wirtinger flow initialization~\cite{Candes2015-sd}.
+For $(n,m) = (200, 500)$ and $ p = 1.1$, Figure~\ref{fig:lp-loss} shows that the objective function values $\Psi(\x^k)$ and the accuracy $\|\x^k - \x^*\|$ for~\eqref{prob:lp-loss} at each iteration on a logarithmic scale.
+On the other hand, Figure~\ref{fig:lp-loss-time} shows these performance results on the time axis.
+In this case, PG did not decrease the objective function value (Figures~\ref{fig:lp-loss-obj} and~\ref{fig:lp-loss-obj-time}).
 PG and PGL did not stop within 1000 iterations, probably because $\nabla f$ is not globally Lipschitz continuous.
 ABPG outperformed PG and PGL.

-\subsection{The Nonnegative Linear System on \texorpdfstring{$\real_+^n$}{Rn}}
+\subsection{The Nonnegative Linear System on \texorpdfstring{$\R_+^n$}{Rn}}

 Finally, we consider the nonnegative linear system~\cite{Bauschke2017-hg} and minimize

 where